 - Do you know what your next role would or could be?

 - How prepared are you for the responsibilities your next role might bring?

-It’s also important to show that you have someone ready to take your place, if you’re thought of as indispensable then there will be no incentive for the organisation to allow you to do anything else.
-Start to share your responsibilities by training up others who may have an eye on doing your job, or even better, find ways to make your own job quicker, simpler and more efficient; either through automation, smarter working practices or identifying idle tasks that may no longer be required.
+It’s also important to show that you have someone ready to take your place if you’re thought of as indispensable.
+Otherwise there will be no incentive for the organisation to allow you to do anything else.
+Start to share your responsibilities by training others who may have an eye on doing your job.
+Or, even better, find ways to make your own job quicker, simpler and more efficient; either through automation, smarter working practices or identifying idle tasks that may no longer be required.

-It’s a strange paradox, but often finding ways to reduce your workload creatively is a sign you’re able to take on more, as companies often look for individuals who can make things quicker and faster and want to retain that knowledge.
+It’s a strange paradox, but often finding ways to reduce your workload creatively is a sign you’re able to take on more.
+Companies often look for individuals who can make things quicker and faster and want to retain that knowledge.

 Am I in the right career?

 - Do I look forward to going to work in the morning?